elastic/enterprise-search-zoom-connector/README.md

 ### Connector Limitations

-The following section provide limitations of connector:
+The following section details limitations of this connector:

 If a host reuses a meeting ID to hold additional meetings, the data associated with this ID will only refer to the latest instance of the meeting.